vehagn/homelab/.devcontainer/README.md

 # Devcontainer

-Prefer installing packages in Containerfile.
+A container with all the necessary tools and then some used in this homelab.
-If the package is not available in the regular repository, check available features at [https://containers.dev/features](https://containers.dev/features).
+Check available features at [https://containers.dev/features](https://containers.dev/features), or edit the `Containerfile`.

 **Disclaimer**: this is a fairly untested feature from the main author, feedback is welcome.